KOLAJ-JOSHI/Restaurant-Chatbot/README.md

 # Restaurant-Chatbot

-Pretrained word2vec model is used (https://ieee-dataport.org/keywords/nepali-word2vec)
+Pretrained word2vec model was used (https://ieee-dataport.org/keywords/nepali-word2vec)

 word mover distance was used to find similarity between questions